Bloggbild för: 7 Tips for Less Bloating, Gas, Diarrhea, Constipation, Acid Reflux and More

 Holistics L-Glutamin

-A dietary supplement that is popular among those who exercise a lot as glutamine supports repair and recovery of muscles after training.
+A dietary supplement that's popular among those who exercise a lot, as glutamine supports muscle repair and recovery after training.
 Glutamine is used as an energy source in cells and the brain, but the intestinal mucosa is also dependent on glutamine as fuel.
-It is also very good for healing the gut in cases of IBS, IBD, and leaky gut.
+It's also very good for healing the intestines in cases of IBS, IBD, and leaky gut.

-A detox herbal blend with 8 herbs specially developed to cleanse the intestines and balance the gut flora.
-Take 2 capsules 2 times a day for 3–6 weeks.
+A detox herbal blend with 8 herbs specially developed to cleanse the intestines and balance gut flora.
+Take 2 capsules 2 times per day for 3–6 weeks.

 The Rectum